-On September 19th-20th 2018, the Franco-British Council organised its 7th Defence conference at the Residence of the French Ambassador in London.
-Leading guests were invited to speak on the state and direction of the Franco-British Defence relationships.
+The seventh edition of the Franco-British Council Defence Conference was generously hosted within the London Residence of the French Ambassador to the United Kingdom on 19 and 20 September 2018.
+On this occasion, leading guests were invited to speak on the state and direction of the Franco-British Defence relationships.

-The event was supported by the UK and French Ministries of Defence and was funded by the UK Ministry of Defence together with generous commercial sponsorship from MBDA.
-It enabled engaged participation and discussions about deepening our Franco-British defence ties.
-We are very grateful to our partners for their support, honoured to have hosted our speakers and we thank all our guests for making our 7th edition a success.
-The report from the conference will be available in the coming weeks.
+In 2018, the event was supported by the UK and French Ministries of Defence and funded by the UK Ministry of Defence together with generous commercial sponsorship from MBDA.
+We are very grateful to our partners for their support, honoured to have hosted our distinguished speakers and we thank all our guests for making it a success.

 Quotes from our Partners